citp/privacy-policy-historical/j/ju/jui/juicycouture.com.md

 This Website is operated in the United States.
 If you are located in the European Union, Canada, or elsewhere outside of the United States, please be aware that any information you provide to us will be collected in or transferred to the United States.
 By using our Website, participating in any of our services and/or providing us with your information, you consent to this transfer.
 Juicy Couture, Inc. complies with the U.S.-EU Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
 Juicy Couture, Inc. has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 To learn more about the Safe Harbor program, and to view Juicy Couture, Inc.’s certification, please visit <http://www.export.gov/safeharbor/>

-© 2013 Fifth & Pacific Companies, Inc. All rights reserved.
+© 2014 Kate Spade & Company.
+All rights reserved.